-Our Engagement Officer, Archie is a Level 5 DSL, qualified to work with both children and vulnerable adults and she and the rest of the team of six paid members of staff are regularly vetted at a high level by West Midlands Police.
+Our Engagement Officer, Archie is a Level 5 DSL, qualified to work with both children and vulnerable adults and she and the rest of the team of six paid members of staff are regularly vetted to at least NPPV Level I by West Midlands Police.
 All volunteers working in any capacity at the museum have also undergone West Midlands Police vetting.
 Staff and volunteers all undergo mandatory safeguarding training and all wear distinctive uniforms, so your learners will be able to find help quickly if they need it.

-RISK ASSESSMENT
+RISK ASSESSMENT FOR EDUCATIONAL VISITS

-Hazard Existing Controls Additional Controls Building access and egress Schools/groups arrange to come at a particular time and are let in straight away, in one go, through the level access in Coleridge Passage, thereby keeping the street outside the main entrance clear.
-Flooring Regular health and safety walk throughs.
+Significant Hazards Who may be harmed?
+Foreseeable Outcome Existing Controls Risk rating Additional Controls Risk Rating Building access and egress Student visitors/ pedestria ns Pushing; Over- crowding; Pedestrians in the road Schools/groups arrange to come at a particular time and are let in straight away, in one go, through the level access in Coleridge Passage, thereby keeping the street outside the main entrance clear.
+L/6 L/6 Flooring Anyone present Slip, trip and fall hazards Regular health and safety walk throughs.
 Walk round before events.
 New, wide and clear staircases.
 All communal areas/walkways are kept clear.
 Spillages are cleared as and when located.
-All staff and volunteers understand the need for awareness around hazards and the requirement to clear up any litter or spills immediately.
-Fire Risk Weekly fire alarm tests.
+M/8 All staff and volunteers are aware of the need for awareness around hazards and the requirement to clear up any litter or spills immediately.
+L/4 Fire Risk Everyone Major injury, illness or death Weekly fire alarm tests.
 Fire risk assessment complete.
 Premises include automatic fire detection system, emergency lighting, firefighting equipment, alternative means of escape, escape signage, staff strategically positioned to facilitate evacuation of public if needed.
-All staff are fully fire marshal trained.
+L/5 All staff are fully fire marshal trained.
 All volunteers have undergone fire awareness training.
 Good housekeeping to maintain low amounts of flammable, combustible or accelerant material on site.
-Overcrowding Maximum number of children 90 (with sufficient adults and volunteers for groups of 15-20).
-Larger groups will be split and offered a carousel of activities, in Any very large school groups to be accommodated on days when the museum is closed to the public.
+L/4 Over crowding Everyone Minor injury and poor service delivery Maximum number of children 90 (with sufficient adults and volunteers for groups of no more than 20).
+Larger groups will be split and offered a carousel of activities, in order to avoid overcrowding in any area.
+L/4 Any very large school groups to be accommodated on Mondays or Tuesdays, wherever possible, or the museum will be closed to the public.
+L/3 Cell doors Everyone Trapping, slamming or pinch injuries;.
+Doors are locked open to ensure they cannot lock when visitors in cell.
+Staff are on every level and monitor the public as they tour so are able to intervene if necessary Children advised upon arrival during H&S briefing.
+L/6 Checks of cell doors are made prior to group visits.
+L/5